tyzbit/go-discord-amputator/README.md

 | maxdepth | `3` | The maximum number of links deep to go to find the canonical URL,  any number |

 You can also use `!amp stats` to get amputation stats for your server.

+## Development

+Create a `.env` file with your configuration, at the bare minimum you need a Discord token for `TOKEN`.
+You can either `docker compose up --build` to run with a mysql database, or just `go run main.go` to run with a sqlite database.